Rokinon 14mm F/2.8 Lens for Astrophotography

 The Rokinon 14mm F/2.8 is a manual, wide-angle camera lens that comes in Canon, Nikon and Sony mounting options.
 The aperture of this lens (F/2.8) is a handy feature for those looking to capture astrophotography images of the Milky Way.
 The 115-degree field of view can only be utilized will a full-frame camera, but I have found it to be impressively wide with a crop-sensor DSLR as well.

 Using a Rokinon 14mm F/2.8 Lens For Astrophotography

-The Rokinon 14mm F/2.8 lens is an affordable option for wide angle astrophotography, as it is less expensive than comparable lenses made by Canon or Nikon.
-There are a number of reasons Rokinon was able to offer this lens at this price point.
+The Rokinon 14mm F/2.8 lens is an affordable option for wide-angle astrophotography, as it is less expensive than comparable lenses made by Canon or Nikon.
+Although the build quality of this ultra-wide-angle lens is impressive, there are a number of reasons Rokinon (sometimes branded Samyang) was able to offer this lens at this price point.